istio/istio.io/content/en/docs/ambient/usage/waypoint/index.md

 | WasmPlugin | Alpha | `targetRefs` |
 | EnvoyFilter | Alpha | `targetRefs` |

+## Attach a L7 policy to the entire waypoint proxy

-- To attach a L7 policy to the entire waypoint, set `Gateway` as the `parentRefs` or `targetRefs` value, depending on your policy type.
+To attach a L7 policy to the entire waypoint, set `Gateway` as the `parentRefs` or `targetRefs` value, depending on your policy type.
 The example below shows how to apply a `AuthorizationPolicy` policy to the waypoint named `waypoint` for the `default` namespace:

     {{< text yaml >}}